dragonfruitnetwork/onionfruit-web/readme.md

         CountryCode = "US"
     };

-    // check the extesions for the response type var customResponse = await _client.PerformAsync<TorStatusResponse<TorNodeBandwidthHistory>>(customRequest);
+    // check the extension methods' return types to determine the type to pass to the client var customResponse = await _client.PerformAsync<TorStatusResponse<TorNodeBandwidthHistory>>(customRequest);
 }
 ```